pulumi/docs/reference/pkg/nodejs/@pulumi/gcp/sql/index.md

 The host the user can connect from.
-This is only supported for first generation SQL instances.
-Don't set this field for second generation SQL instances.
+This is only supported for MySQL instances.
+Don't set this field for PostgreSQL instances.
 Can be an IP address.
 Changing this forces a new resource to be created.

 <h3 class="pdoc-member-header">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/node_modules/@pulumi/pulumi/resource.d.ts#L59">property id</a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/node_modules/@pulumi/pulumi/resource.d.ts#L80">property id</a>
 </h3>

 ```typescript